rocket-pool/RPIPs/RPIPs/RPIP-43.md

 ### Funds Management

-This subsection needs some work.
-I think it should say who can trigger distribution of funds out of the megapool, whether those funds are pending deposits, rewards, or remaining principal.
-This is a non-trivial question since funds do not necessarily belong to the node operator.
-There could be a link out to another RPIP with the details.
+- This RPIP assumes the continued use of separate 32 Ether valdiators.
+Support for EIP-7251 'Max EB' validators will require additional specification and development
+- The megapool SHALL track the total capital ownership of the validator(s) between the node operator and the rETH stakers
+- The megapool MUST distinguish between capital funds present in the contract and rewards funds at all times
 - A Node Operator SHALL be able to distribute rewards from all validators in their megapool at once
-  - This MAY be temporarily blocked while validators are exiting or pending removal
+- Rewards distribution MAY be temporarily blocked while validators are exiting or pending removal
+- When the distribution function in the megapool is called:
+  - The node_operator's share (withdrawn capital and node operator earnings plus commission) shall be sent to the node operator's withdrawal address or held in the megapool as distributed but unclaimed rewards
+  - The rETH holder's share (withdrawn capital and reth earnings minus reth commission) SHALL be sent to the rETH contract or deposit pool depending on the 'excess collateral' level in the rETH contract
+  - The UARS rewards share (voter_share plus surplus_share) SHALL be sent to a contract for further distribution via a merkle rewards distributor
+- Anyone MAY perform a rewards distribution.
+Rewards distributions not performed by the node operator SHALL leave the node operator's share in the megapools as distributed but unclaimed rewards
+- Anyone MAY perform a capital distribution.
+Distributions not performed by the node operator SHALL be subject to a PDAO configured cooldown timer and SHALL leave the node operator's share in the megapool as distributed, but unclaimed funds
+- The megapool MAY be used as the node operator's authorized fee recipient for execution layer rewards if they are not opted into the smoothing pool

 ### RPL Staking